 Dorelle smiled.
 The dragon’s voice was old, as well, but gentle, deep and calm.
-She hoped she would get to talk to it some more.
+She hoped she would get to talk to him some more.

 “Very good.
 You have demonstrated you can talk to dragons.”
 The Dragon Master nodded once.
 “Take her away, Hinesi.
-She can join the trainees.”
+She can join the recruits.”

 Was that all?
 Dorelle blinked.